realtimeradio/oversampled-pfb/hdl/playground/types/readme.md

 Also learned today that `$bits` function is understood by vivado syntehsis as it correctly set a localparam when trying to figure out the width of my packed struct. `localparam width = $bits(dtype)`

+# 09/17/2020
+One of the problem with data types is that I just learned in the context of memory that Vivado can't infer a memory.
+For example `wk_t twiddle [FFT_LEN/2]` failed to get a ROM.
+I had to help it by saying `logic [$bits(wk_t)-1:0] twiddle [FFT_LEN/2]`.
+This is one of those subtle things that argues for widths to be thrown around as parameters...

+Also, with interfaces it is seemingly annoying to read the synthesis report and determin if the "unconnected port" warnings are because I missed something or if because something in the protocol wasn't implemented.
+This seems to be in favor of not using interfaces and verbosly declaring the ports.
+Then instead use the system verilog `.*` to shorten making all the connections.
+However, as long as you read them and go through the report and can convince yourself they aren't used and won't be a problem it isn't that big a deal.

+I think the right thing to do is just have more interfaces defined that covers all of our different types.
+It is verbose and descriptive.
+Work up front but overall helpful.